Mapping g-factors and complex intervalley coupling in Si/SiGe by conveyor-mode shuttling: Results

 To understand this observation, we recall that $\EVS$ for a QD located at $d$ is given by $\EVS(d) \! =\!
 2|\Delta(d)|$, where $\Delta(d)$ is the inter-valley coupling matrix element from above.
 According to the theoretical model \cite{Wuetz2022,Losert23} of spatial randomness of $\Delta(d)$ due to atomic disorder at Si/SiGe interface, real and imaginary parts of $\Delta(d)$ are independent Gaussian random fields with autocorrelation length given by the linear QD size.
-Measurements of statistics of $\EVS(d)$ in the samples investigated here have shown \cite{Volmer25} that the valley splitting is in the ``disordered'' regime \cite{Losert23}, in which the mean of real and imaginary part of $\Delta(d)$ is close to zero.
-Our simulations of trajectories of $\Delta(d)$ based on this model reveal that deep local minima of $\EVS(d)$ are associated with $\Delta(d) \! \equiv \! |\Delta(d)|e^{i\phi(d)}$ trajectories passing near the origin of the complex plane, for which the change of the valley phase, $\delta\phi \equiv |\phi(d_i)-\phi(d_f)|$ in which $d_i$ and $d_f$ are the initial and final points located on the two sides of $\EVS(d)$ minimum, is typically $>1$.
-When $\delta \phi \! \approx \! \pi$, upon passage through such a $\EVS(d)$ minimum the $g$-factor given by Eq.~(\ref{eq:g}) will experience a rapid change by $\approx 2|\delta g_0|$, provided that $\cos(\phi(d_i)) \! \approx \pm 1$.
-Hence, in the above model of dependence of $g$-factor on $\Delta(d)$, presence of deep $\EVS(d)$ minimum at $d_m$ should imply with sizable probability the presence of maximum-amplitude $g$-factor change at $d_m$, see Fig.~\ref{fig4}j as an illustrative simulation with deep local minima marked by black dashed vertical lines.
-This behaviour is similar to our observations in Fig.~\ref{fig4}d-i.
+Measurements of statistics of $\EVS(d)$ in the samples investigated here have shown \cite{Volmer25} that the valley splitting is in the ``disordered'' regime \cite{Losert23}, in which the mean values of both real and imaginary parts of $\Delta(d)$ are close to zero.
+Our simulations of trajectories of $\Delta(d)$ based on this model reveal that deep local minima of $\EVS(d)$ at $d\! =\! d_m$ are associated with $\Delta(d) \! \equiv \! |\Delta(d)|e^{i\phi(d)}$ trajectories ($d\in [d_i,d_f]$, where $d_i$ and $d_f$ are the initial and final points of the relevant trajectory located on the two sides of $\EVS(d)$ minimum) passing near the origin of the complex plane, with the minimal distance to the origin attained at $d\! =\! d_m$.
+The change of the valley phase along such a trajectory, $\delta\phi \equiv |\phi(d_i)-\phi(d_f)|$, is typically $>1$.
+When $\delta \phi \! \approx \! \pi$, upon passage through such a $\EVS(d)$ minimum, the $g$-factor given by Eq.~(\ref{eq:g}) will experience a rapid change by $\approx 2|\delta g_{\mathrm{max}}|$, provided that $\cos(\phi(d_i)) \! \approx \pm 1$.
+Hence, in the above model of dependence of $g$-factor on $\Delta(d)$, the presence of a deep $\EVS(d)$ minimum at $d_m$ implies with sizable probability the presence of a maximum-amplitude $g$-factor change in the vicinity of $d_m$, see Fig.~\ref{fig5}i as an illustrative simulation with deep local minima marked of $\EVS$ by black dashed vertical lines.
+This behaviour is similar to the one observed in Fig.~\ref{fig5}c-h.